-The Food and Agriculture special interest group (SIG) for the Information Technology-Information Sharing and Analysis Center (IT-ISAC) has formed the new Food and Agriculture-Information Sharing and Analysis Center (Food and Ag-ISAC) to enable information-sharing between the agrifood and security sectors about protecting U.S. agriculture and food from cyber threats.
+The Food and Agriculture Special Interest Group (SIG) for the Information Technology-Information Sharing and Analysis Center (IT-ISAC) has been renamed as the Food and Agriculture-Information Sharing and Analysis Center (Food and Ag-ISAC) to enable information-sharing between the agri-food and security sectors to protect U.S. agriculture and food from cyber threats.

-The formation of the Food and Ag-ISAC also comes nearly two years after the most significant cyber-attack on the agrifood sector to date—when meat processing giant JBS was infected by ransomware in 2021.
+The rebranding of the Food and Ag-ISAC also comes nearly two years after the most significant cyber-attack on the agri-food sector to date—when meat processing giant JBS was infected by ransomware in 2021.

 IT-ISAC was formed in 2000 to grow a diverse community of companies that leverage IT and have a common commitment to cybersecurity, fostering collaboration and sharing of relevant, actionable cyber threat information, effective security policies, and practices.
 IT-ISAC augments member companies’ internal capabilities by providing access to curated cyber threat analysis, an intelligence management platform, and a forum to engage with senior analysts from peer companies.
 IT-ISAC is recognized by the U.S. Department of Homeland Security and the IT Sector Coordinating Council as the IT sector’s designated information-sharing forum.